ydLiu-HIT/deSALT/README.md

 	-i --min-frag-dis     [INT]	Maximum allowed distance of two fragment can be merge.
 [20] -I --max-intron-len   [INT]	Maximum allowed intron length.
 [200000] -c --min-chain-score  [INT]	Minimal skeleton score(match bases minus gap penalty).
-[30] -g --max-read-gap     [INT]	Maximum allowed gap in read when chaining.
+[30] -d --strand-diff      [INT]     The minimal difference of dp score by two strand to make sure the transcript strand.
+[20] -g --max-read-gap     [INT]	Maximum allowed gap in read when generating skeleton.
 [2000] -p --secondary-ratio  [FLOAT]	Min secondary-to-primary score ratio.
 An alignment can be regard as a secondary alignment if secondary_score / primary_score > 0.9.
 [0.9] -p --e-shift          [INT]	The shift of downstream and upstream when alignment.
 [5]